ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/paging.dotnet.markdown

 {CODE-TAB:csharp:Index paging_6_0@Indexes\Querying\Paging.cs /}
 {CODE-TABS/}

 The situation would be different if a `Distinct` query and a projection applied to stored fields only.
-Then to get correct results you shouldn't include `SkippedResults` into the paging formula.
+To get the correct results here, you shouldn't include `SkippedResults` into the paging formula.
 Let's take a look at the example (note the usage of `Store` method in the index definition):

 {CODE-TABS}